felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 {{< figure src="/img/hoarding-project/touching-back-of-shelf.jpg" position="center" caption="For the first time in years, I was able to touch the back of my Billy shelf!">}}

-It took a long time, but eventually I managed to separate myself from most of possessions: games I grew up on, games worth hundreds of dollars, games that were gifted to me, games I forgot I had, and games that could have gone straight to the trash.
-With a little help from [MiSTer](/posts/2020/10/dream-machine-mister-fpga), my original game cartridges became nothing more than fancy packaging.
+It took a long time, but eventually I managed to separate myself from most of my possessions: games I grew up on, games worth hundreds of dollars, games that were gifted to me, games I forgot I had, and games that could have gone straight to the trash.
+With a little help from my [Everdrives](https://krikzz.com/store/) at first and eventually my [MiSTer](/posts/2020/10/dream-machine-mister-fpga), the original game cartridges became nothing more than fancy packaging.
 And since I'm all about function and not about packaging, this is when my mind was finally put at ease; all I was losing by purging my collection was the weight off my shoulder.
 Sometimes, losing is great!
 And I must admit that cataloguing services like